Published on

 View Points of Interest on a Satellite Map: Identify and explore various points of interest with the convenience of a satellite map.

-See Your or Someone Else's House (Near Real-Time): While not in real-time, the app allows users to closely view their own or others' houses, adding a layer of familiarity to the experience.
+See Your or Someone Else's House (Near Real-Time): While not in true real-time, the app allows users to closely view their own or others' houses, adding a layer of familiarity to the experience.

 View Live Satellite Information: Stay updated with real-time satellite information, enriching your understanding of geographical features.